 - Traffic is divided.
 With more variants each one receives a smaller share of users, so it takes longer to collect enough data.
 This is still less time and risk than running sequential tests, however.

 - Statistical penalty.
 Every additional comparison increases the risk of a “lucky” winner.
-We correct for this (see below) by making the confidence threshold stricter.
+Correct for this (see below) by making the confidence threshold stricter.

 Number of variants

-We limit customers to 5 variants (1 control and 4 test variants).
-This limit is in place because a test with too many variants extends the test duration too far.How we keep results reliable
+You can create up to five variants per test (1 control, 4 test variants).
+This limit is in place because a test with too many variants extends the test duration too far.How Algolia keeps results reliable

 By default, Algolia applies the Benjamini-Hochberg (BH) method.
 You can also choose the more conservative Bonferroni method:| Method | Corrected threshold |